About the Team

 - Broad familiarity with the field of AI governance

-There are no specific educational requirements for the role, although we expect that the most promising candidates will typically possess PhDs or equivalent research experience.
+There are no specific educational requirements for the role, although we expect that the most promising candidates will typically possess several years of relevant research or policy experience.

 Research Fellows will be compensated in line with our salary principles.
-Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £45,000 and £60,000 if based in Oxford, UK.
-In cases where a Research Fellow resides partly or entirely in a city with a higher cost of living, this salary will be adjusted to account for the difference.
+Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £60,000 and £80,000 if based in Oxford, UK.
+In cases where a Research Fellow resides predominantly in a city with a higher cost of living, this salary will be adjusted to account for the difference.
 In exceptional cases, there may be some flexibility in compensation.
-Benefits will include health, dental, and vision insurance, flexible work hours, a £1,000 annual training budget, extended parental leave, ergonomic equipment, 3% pension contribution, and 25 days of paid vacation.

 Benefits associated with the role include a £5,000 annual wellbeing budget; a £1,500 annual commuting budget; a budget for any necessary purchases of books or work equipment; private health, dental, and vision insurance; a 10% employer pension contribution; and 25 days of paid vacation in addition to public holidays.